 This project is part of the Extension of the EU-AFD Research Facility on Inequalities (RFI).
 Coordinated by AFD and financed by the European Commission, the Extension of the RFI will contribute to the development of public policies aimed at reducing inequalities in four countries: South Africa, Mexico, Colombia and Indonesia over the period 2021-2025.

-You will find below the different research papers related to this project :
+You will find below the research paper related to this project :

-Tax incidence and social spending : policy scenarios for Colombia (available in Spanish)
+Fiscal incidence and public spending: Public policy scenarios for Colombia

 Contact :